Aniruddh-10/elpais-automation/README.md

 The core Selenium automation is fully functional and tested locally using Edge browser.

-The working Screenshots are captured with Successful console output and Maven Build success for pom.xml
+**The working Screenshots are captured with Successful console output and Maven Build success for pom.xml and uploaded in the Screenshots folder created along with Main Project folder**

 --- AUTHOR ---
 Aniruddh A Hanumasagar.